-Sit on the floor with your knees bent and adjust your feet so they are under your knees and your hands so they are under you shoulders.
+Sit on the floor with your knees bent and adjust your feet so they are under your knees and your hands so they are under your shoulders.

-Raise your hips until your back is parallel to the floor and your body is in a straight line from your knees to your shoulders.
+Raise your hips until your back is parallel to the floor and your body is straight from your knees to your shoulders.

 Lift your right arm up straight to the sky and rotate the upper body so that the weight shifts on the left arm, while keeping your hips lifted.

 Lower your arm to start position and lower your hips a bit, but don’t let them rest on the floor.
 Repeat 10 to 15 times for each hand.
 As you get stronger, hold your arm and hips up for two seconds before slightly lowering.